allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 }
 ```

-When a ‘click’ or “focus” event message arrives from search input, SuggestionsList renders a dropdown UI element.
-Opposite to that, ‘blur’ event occurrence hides it.
-A change of input value in the store leads to fetching suggestions over the network and lastly, whenever suggestions data is available, SuggestionsList renders the item list and makes the dropdown visible.
+When a `click` or `focus` event message arrives from search input, `SuggestionsList` renders a dropdown UI element.
+Opposite to that, `blur` event occurrence hides it.
+A change of input value in the store leads to fetching suggestions over the network and lastly, whenever suggestions data is available, `SuggestionsList` renders the item list and makes the dropdown visible.

-Note that because we apply the separation of concerns principle, the “fetchItemsList” method only delegates a job to an external dependency that is responsible for network communication.
+Note that because we apply the separation of concerns principle, the `fetchItemsList` method only delegates a job to an external dependency that is responsible for network communication.
 Upon successful response, SuggestionsList doesn’t immediately start rendering the data, instead the data is put into the store and SuggestionList listens to that data change.
 With a such data circulation we ensure that:

 * Store is a single source of truth (and data)
 * Suggestions’ data is propagated to every dependent